amoffat/HeimdaLLM/docs/source/faq.rst

 What databases are supported?
 *****************************

-Currently, sqlite's flavor of SQL is supported.
+* Sqlite
+* MySQL

 There is rapid development for the other top relational SQL databases.
-To help us prioritize, please `vote here
-<https://github.com/amoffat/HeimdaLLM/discussions/2>`_ on which database you would like
-to see supported:
+To help us prioritize, please `vote here <https://github.com/amoffat/HeimdaLLM/discussions/2>`_ on which database you would like to see supported:

 Do I need to purchase a commercial license?
 *******************************************